 Mr. Young has consulted with multinational enterprises in the chemicals, arms, telecommunications, automotive, industrial equipment, and other industries.
 He has conducted audits of foreign trade internal compliance programs, developed internal compliance policies, procedures, and transactional screening mechanisms, and consulted with companies on foreign trade regulatory applicability and compliance in Asia, the European Union, Latin America, the FSU, and other regions.

-Mr. Young has worked in international trade for over 17 years.
+Mr. Young has worked in international trade for 20 years.
 He has served as a fellow with the Project on International Security, Commerce, and Economic Statecraft (PISCES) at the University at Albany, State University of New York (SUNY) since 2010.
 He is published in WorldECR, the International Export Control Observer, and the Proceedings of the Institute of Nuclear Materials Management.

 Mr. Young has a master’s degree from the University of Georgia and a bachelor’s degree from Midwestern State University in Texas.